 As fasteners get tinier, they present big feeding and driving challenges to engineers.
 “Small” screws are typically defined as the diameter where the assembly time for a typical screw configuration starts to increase.

 “Generally, assembly times decrease with decreasing diameter,” says Dave Archer, president of Archetype Joint LLC.
 “I would estimate that this reversal starts at #4 (3 millimeter) fasteners on average.
 Whether manual or automated assembly, the greatest challenge is usually engaging the bit with the drive feature and maintaining that engagement while driving the screw.”

-“Small screws are defined by their size—typically 3 millimeter and smaller,” adds Mike Abbott, director of technical sales and licensing at Phillips Screw Co.
+“Small screws are defined by their size—typically 3 millimeter and smaller,” adds Mike Abbott, business development manager at Stanley Engineered Fastening.
 “I further define ‘miniature screws’ to be in the 3 millimeter down to about 1.6 millimeter size range and ‘micro screws’ as 1.4 millimeter down to 0.6 millimeter or smaller.”

 “Another way to define or identify a small screw is the torque required to fasten it,” explains Boris Baeumler, applications engineer at DEPRAG Inc. “Screws with a 0.4 millimeter shaft may literally disappear underneath a fingernail when trying to pick them out of a bin.
 When the screw is too small to be [manually handled], it is suited to equipment we specifically design for small screws.